djhi/ra-tree/packages/ra-tree-core/README.md

     - `depth`: a number indicating its depth in the hierarchy
     - `record`: the node's original data
   - any additional props received by the `TreeController` component
+- `parentSource`: The field used as the parent identifier for each node.
+Defaults to `parent_id`

 ### TreeContext